Amax-Emu/amax_frontend/README.md

-# Getting Started with Create React History_app
+# Getting Started with Amax Frontend

 This project was bootstrapped with [Create React History_app](https://github.com/facebook/create-react-app).